szmyty/files/docs/home_improvement/deep_cleaning.md

   - [ ] Quotes: Get detailed quotes from multiple companies.
 Ensure the quotes break down the costs for each service (deep cleaning, mold removal, pest control).

 - [ ] **Room Rotation and Culling Technique**
+  - [ ] Choose Target Room: Select the room to be cleaned (target room).
+Other rooms will serve as staging areas.
-  - [ ] Initial Cull: Empty the room by rotating items out and culling clear trash and donation items.
+  - [ ] Initial Cull: Empty the target room by rotating items to staging areas, culling clear trash and donation items.
-  - [ ] Consolidation: Place items into bins to reduce scattered items.
+  - [ ] Consolidation: Place items into bins to reduce scattered items in staging areas.
-  - [ ] Deep Clean: Have the cleaning service perform a deep clean on the emptied room.
+  - [ ] Deep Clean: Have the cleaning service perform a deep clean on the emptied target room.
-  - [ ] Final Cull and Rotation: Rotate items back into the cleaned room, performing a deeper cull and cleaning bins for long-term storage.
+  - [ ] Final Cull and Rotation: Rotate items back into the cleaned target room, performing a deeper cull and cleaning bins for long-term storage.
-  - [ ] Multiple Rooms: For multiple rooms, consolidate items to ensure each room is fully emptied for cleaning.
+  - [ ] Repeat: Select the next room as the target room and repeat the process.

 - [ ] **Schedule the Services**
   - [ ] Deep Cleaning: Schedule this first to prepare the area for mold removal and pest control.